-The first question we get asked is, "why do people supplement with collagen?"
+The first question we get asked is, "why do people use collagen supplements?"
 The simple answer is because as we age, our natural collagen production begins to decrease around the age of 25.
 Genetics also play a role, as well as, your diet and environment.

 Some people may be lacking in collagen production, whereas others may only need a small boost of it.
 There are even those that might not need it at all.
 Figuring out what your body needs is so important.
 Read on to learn more.

 Collagen is a buzzword for many of those in the health industry right now.
-Many use it to look younger - to lessen wrinkles, tighten skin, and improve hair and nail quality.
-But beauty isn't the only benefit of collagen.
-Other benefits of collagen supplementation include reducing joint pain, preventing bone loss, boosting muscle mass, promoting heart health, and improving gut health.
+Many use it to look younger - to lessen wrinkles, tighten skin, and improve hair and nail quality - and most collagen supplements do this basic function.
+But beauty isn't the only benefit of collagen supplements.
+Other benefits of collagen supplementation include:

-Collagen is the most abundant protein in your body and is a protein naturally made by your body.
+Collagen is made up of amino acids, and is the most abundant protein in your body.
+Collagen is a protein naturally made by your body.
 There are many forms of collagen peptides that make up your connective tissue such as tendons, ligaments, skin, muscles, and more.
-But around your mid 20's, your body's natural ability to make these collagen proteins starts to diminish.
-This is part of the reason why you start to notice wrinkles, looser skin, and achy joints!
+But around your mid 20's, your body's natural ability to make enough collagen starts to diminish.
+This is part of the reason why you start to notice wrinkles, looser skin, and joint pain!

 That is why so many people have turned to collagen supplements.
 By taking a collagen supplement, you are helping to bridge the gap between what your body naturally produces and what it needs.
-Your specific collagen needs are dependent on your age, genetics, diet, environment, and activity level.
+Your specific needs for supplemental collagen peptides dependents on your age, genetics, diet, environment, and activity level.
 The recommended amount to supplement ranges from 2.5 grams up to 15 grams daily.
 To find what's best for you, play around with different amounts and see what works best.

-There are so many options on the market, and two main forms are liquid collagens and powdered collagens.
+There are so many options on the market, and two main forms are liquid collagen supplements and powdered collagen supplements.
 Is one better than the other, or is it about preference?
 Below, we go over both forms so you can decide what is best for you.

 Liquid collagen is the most convenient form of collagen.
 It is easily digested and absorbed into your bloodstream, and is a grab-and-go option for those in a rush.
 Liquid collagen options use collagen peptides which are very bioavailable (easily digested and absorbed by the body).